gspsadhika/gspsadhika/README.md

 **Sadhika Gorti**

-Started as a Full Stack Developer | 📊 Now a Data Analyst | 🚀 Future Product Owner
+Started as a Full Stack Developer | 📊 Now a Business Analyst | 🚀 Product Enthusiast

 I'm passionate about solving problems where data meets design and strategy meets execution.
 With a background in Computer Science and a Master's in Business Analytics, I bring both technical depth and business insight to every project.